LegendaryLinux/AginahBot/README.md

 - Organization features to help schedule games
 - Alert players in game lobbies that their seeds are ready
 - Custom role system to allow users to assign themselves pingable roles to be alerted of games
+- Generate single-player or multiworld games using the `generate` command

+## Supported Games
+- The Legend of Zelda: A Link to the Past

 ## Prerequisites
 - `unrar` should be installed on your system to process `.rar` files.